John-R-Wallace-NOAA/FishNIRS/README.md

 Preliminary information:

-  - This code is optimized for Notepad++ ability to minimize any code seqment surrounded by curly brackets, this is often 'if' and 'for' statements, but any code seqment (often quite large) can be surrounded by extra curly brackets and be minimized by the user.
+  - This code is optimized for Notepad++ ability to minimize any code segment surrounded by curly brackets, this is often 'if' and 'for' statements, but any code seqment (often quite large) can be surrounded by extra curly brackets and be minimized by the user.

 1. Reading in spectra using Read_OPUS_Spectra.R()